chrkrogh/KinDrape/Python implementation/README.md

 Output parameters from KinDrape:
 - Node: 3D array with computed grid nodes (first two dimensions correspond to the location in the grid as row/column and the third dimension/page contains x,y,z-coordinates)
-- CellShear: 2D array with computed shear angles of the cells (first dimension is the cell number and the second dimension is the four shear angles of the cell)
+- Shear: 2D array with computed shear angles of the cells (first dimension is the cell number and the second dimension is the four shear angles of the cell).
+Please note that in *KinDrape_eff_NR.py* the output variable is called *CellShear* and is a 1D array with averaged cell shear angles.
 - ax: axes handle
 - fig: figure handle